rag3frost/pdfextractor/README.md

 If you encounter any issues:

 1. Ensure all dependencies are correctly installed
-2. Check if Python and Node.js versions meet the requirements
+2. Check if Python versions meet the requirements
-3. Verify that the spaCy model is properly downloaded
+3. Verify that the necessary models are properly downloaded
-4. Clear browser cache if the frontend doesn't update

 ## Contributing